MatthewA4/F-4X/CONTRIBUTING.md

-Contributing to this repository should be fairly straightforward.
+#Contributing to this repository should be fairly straightforward.

-Making Pull Requests:
+##Making Pull Requests:

 1. Fork the repository.

-2. Make necessary changes, push to your own repo.
+2. Push to your own repo.

 3. Confirm your commits work properly.
 Make sure to add your copyright line to files that have significant changes.